-It is the national Alsatian dish, a huge favorite in bistros and at tables devoted to traditional European Cuisine.
+It is the national sauerkraut-centered Alsatian dish, a huge favorite in bistros and at tables devoted to traditional European Cuisine.
+As rustic and autumnal as food comes.
 It straddles French and German Cuisine frontiers, and merges them beautifully.

 Choucroute is the French etymological take on Sauerkraut, the beloved and ubiquitous fermented cabbage.
 That’s delicious and deliciously funky probiotic food.
 The pungent and briny old classic is back in fashion in all artisanal kitchens (Check out my sauerkraut soup!)
 Scatter a handful sauerkraut in your sandwich or your salad, and watch it go to a whole other level.
 This particular sauerkraut dish is called Choucroute Garnie (garnished), because it always comes with all the bells and whistles.
 Needless to say, you get a complete meal out of it, and then some.
 It’s the dream winter comfort food!